rebelsky/sams-assorted-musings-reflections/what-happened-michelle.md

 ---

+**_Postscript_**: I worried about writing this musing.
+I found myself much less sad than expected when writing the first half.
+But once I reached the last few months, starting in May or so, I just bawled the whole time.
+I considered putting it aside, but decided that I'd be better off pushing on.

+---

 [1] I recall one person asking, "What happened?" on her funeral memories page.
+That's a strange place to ask.

 [2] Is anyone else bothered by this design?
 While I like seeing my test results, I'd rather hear from my physician about them, rather than left to interpret them myself.
 When Michelle was still here, she'd tell me what they meant.
 Now?
 I'm left to guess.